| Channel

 selling side, having too many fragmented buyers means high marketing

 costs, high distribution hurdles and complicated logistical issues.
+In

 this variant of the reintermediation pattern, the fundamental shift